ansys/pymechanical-stubs/README.rst

 --------

 PyMechanical Stubs generates ``__init__.py`` files from assembly files in the Ansys Mechanical Product to create python files that can be used for autocomplete with PyMechanical.
+Stubs are generated for each version of Mechanical, starting with 2024 R1.

 ``clr-stubs`` generate Python stubs for .NET assemblies using pythonnet.
 These stubs are intended to be used by the autocomplete engine of editors like Atom, Sublime, and VS Code, as well as